dizzib/rkeys/readme.md

 * .latchable :
   normally a key is **down** only when you're touching it, reverting back to **up** otherwise.
-Applying this class to a key allows it to remain **down** even when you're not touching it, by dragging your finger off the key before you release it.
+Applying this class to a key allows it to remain **down** even when you're not touching it, by dragging your finger sideways away from the key before releasing it.
 Then simply tap the key to unlatch it.
   A latchable `shift` key behaves rather like CapsLock on a traditional keyboard.

 ## base template